SoftRyzen/wp-8allocate/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.1.12: Ability to defer js files and asynchronously load css files.
-Option to not aggregate inline styles and scripts; a recommended update for all.
+* 3.2.13: Ability to convert to webp format from media library.
+A security fix and various tweaks and fixes - a recommended update for all